 BRIC’s contemporary art program captures a rich cross section of ideas, voices and artistic media that reflect Brooklyn’s diverse community of artists.

-Founded in 1981, BRIC Rotunda Gallery is the oldest continuously operating contemporary art space in Brooklyn.
+Founded in 1981, BRIC's gallery (which was previously located in a couple different locations in Brooklyn Heights) is the oldest continuously operating contemporary art space in Brooklyn.
 Each season, the gallery presents exhibitions of emerging and mid-career artists, collaborative projects, and solo shows that reflect the borough’s diversity.